berlyflores-98/Homework_5/README.md

 # Homework_5
 Homework week 5

 There are some low count of timepoints, what are the qualifications for all to have 10?
-It would be fun to see who had more mouse that sucessfully completed the treatment.
+It would be fun to see who had more mice that sucessfully completed the treatment and compared to the placebo.

 It was intersting to see that there was a correlation between the Tumor Weight and the Mouse weight.
 Because then we could look at the data differently, do the avg mouse and avg start of Tumor weight compared to final tumor weight and mouse weight.
 Do the Drugs with the lowest Final Tumor Volume already had small tumors?
 How do all the drugs compare to the placebo?